badcrocodile/cltt/README.md

 **Add comments to the active timer:** `cltt comment "Cleaning up database"`

 **Stop your timer:** `cltt stop`.
-Optionally accepts 3rd argument for stopping your timer a certain amount of "time ago".
+Optionally accepts an argument for stopping your timer a certain amount of "time ago".
 See Start a timer above for details.

 **Edit a time entry:** `cltt edit [time entry ID]`.
 The format for the new time is pretty flexible.
 11:32pm or 11:32 pm or 11:32PM or 11:32pm.
 It's all the same.